jamesmart77/scheduling_app/README.md

 ## Database Schema
-Schema diagram can be found at repo root level as png file
+Schema diagram can be found at repo root level as png file or [click here](https://github.com/jamesmart77/scheduling_app/blob/master/Scheduling_app.png)

 ## Other Notes